kristinamagoutas/MICYCLE-study/README.md

 ## About Us

 The MICYCLE Study is a research project focused on understanding how the vaginal microbiome changes throughout the menstrual cycle.
-Our goal is to provide participants with valuable insights into their menstrual health through access to an at-home urine analyzer and a cycle tracking application.
+Our goal is to provide participants with valuable insights into their menstrual health through access to an at-home urine analyzer and a cycle tracking application, while also mkaing a valuable contribution to science.

 ## Study Details